osisoft/PI-Interface-Rockwell-Factory-Talk-Batch-Docs/content/specific-considerations-for-factory-talk/ge-factory-talk-batch/factory-talk-databases.md

 ---
-uid: EmersonDeltaVBatchdatasources
+uid: FactoryTalkdatasources
 ---

-# Emerson DeltaV Batch data sources
+# FactoryTalk datasources

-The Emerson DeltaV interface can collect data from the following types of data sources:
+The Rockwell FactoryTalk interface collects data from the following types of data sources:
 * DeltaV Batch Historian (SQL Server)
 * Event journal files (EVT files)
 * DeltaV Alarms and Events server (alarms and events data only, not batch events)